mauser001/Eth2Overwatch/README.md

       + Enter your key password.
       + If you get the message, that at least 1 account was imported then your are good to go.
 + ##### Global:
   + Eth2 Testnet: If empty the clients connect to the main net.
 If not empty they connect to the specified test net.
-For eth1 görli is always used.
+For eth1 gï¿½rli is always used.
   + Start on Windows start: If checked the Eth2Overseer starts after win. login.
   + Use local eth1 connection:
     + If enabled: Make sure you also use the eth1 node with the overseer